junxit/us-congress-bills-111/metadata.md

 - 2010-03-18 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-03-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 128). (text: 3/18/2010 CR H1537)
 - 2010-03-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 128).(text: 3/18/2010 CR H1537)
+- 2010-03-19 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.